 The Great Confession

-She sat on the couch for a well-deserved cigarette break, when a video began playing on her laptop: Resistance fighters from World War II, brave souls fighting against impossible odds to expose fascist networks and save innocent lives.
+She sat on the couch for a well-deserved cigarette break when a video began playing on her laptop: Resistance fighters from a World War, brave souls fighting against impossible odds to expose fascist networks and save innocent lives (wars are Always against fascism, it is the universal response to nihilism)

 Time to confess everything and claim her rightful place in the annals of heroic whistleblowers.